xiehurricane/structor/README.md

 To run with different port: ```structor -p <port>```<br/>
 To specify different project's working directory: ```structor -d <path_to_project_dir>```

-### Documentation

-Please read Wiki docs here in order to get familiar with Structor interface and its features.

-Also, if you find any mistake in the text please kindly fix it.
-Thank you.

 #### License
 GNU GENERAL PUBLIC LICENSE Version 3